 An Example of Cooperative Ecology in Action

 Our Founder, Lawrence Anthony, spent many years working to change the face of conservation in Africa by first originating the idea of and then establishing the first community-owned game reserve dedicated to the economic empowerment of indigenous tribes and the conservation of local wildlife.
-As a result of his urging a community in KwaZulu-Natal, South Africa decided to partner with the Lawrence Anthony Earth Organization with the goal of creating a wildlife reserve called Mayibuye in which all life in the area could benefit.
+As a result of his urging a community in KwaZulu-Natal, South Africa decided to partner with The Earth Organization with the goal of creating a wildlife reserve called Mayibuye in which all life in the area could benefit.

 The goal was to bring about change in the viewpoints of the people in the local Zulu communities that their long-term survival would be far better served through proper husbandry of their property and wildlife assets rather than through reliance on government subsidies and welfare or poaching.
-After Lawrence passed away in 2012, LAEO International Head Office in Durban, South Africa, through the work of our International Executive Director, Yvette Taylor, and our Director of Community Empowerment and Wildlife Conservation, David Bozas, continued to develop and expand this extensive project, successfully forwarding Lawrence’s legacy.
-In 2016, the South African government named Mayibuye (a 50/50 partnership project between LAEO and the local Zulus) “a Model Program of Community Empowerment and Wildlife Conservation.”
+After Lawrence passed away in 2012, TEO International Head Office in Durban, South Africa, through the work of our International Executive Director, Yvette Taylor, and our Director of Community Empowerment and Wildlife Conservation, David Bozas, continued to develop and expand this extensive project, successfully forwarding Lawrence’s legacy.
+In 2016, the South African government named Mayibuye (a 50/50 partnership project between TEO and the local Zulus) “a Model Program of Community Empowerment and Wildlife Conservation.”
 A wide variety of community betterment actions are incorporated into the program.

-Since 2012, LAEO has provided educational workshops for the local Zulus on topics such as biodiversity, conservation, pollution and environmental safeguards, anti-poaching, wildlife and domestic animal care, and sustainable living.
+Since 2012, TEO has provided educational workshops for the local Zulus on topics such as biodiversity, conservation, pollution and environmental safeguards, anti-poaching, wildlife and domestic animal care, and sustainable living.
 Additionally, we are furthering youth development through education programs, sports programs and childcare support at local primary schools.

 We have brought in environmentally friendly industry and commerce to provide good jobs, making it possible for Zulu families to live and work in the same area, thus providing a means for their families to stay together rather than the parents having to leave young children with older children or grandparents for weeks at a time in order to maintain jobs in distant cities.